-How much does a mortgage broker bond cost in Michigan?
+How much does a mortgage loan originator bond cost in Michigan?

 If you are doing more than $12 million in loan volume a year, your bond will be subject to underwriting consideration and your bond cost will be determined based on your credit history.
 Applicants with strong financial credentials can expect to pay just 1-5% of the required bond amount!

 Applicants with less-than-stellar credit can still qualify for the bond they need when they work with SuretyBonds.com.

 |Bond Type||Bond Amount||Cost*|

 |$10,000 Mortgage Loan Originator Bond First-Time Licensee or loan volume is less than $12 million||$10,000||Starts at $150||Apply Now|

 |$25,000 Mortgage Loan Originator Bond Loan volume between $12 million-$24 million||$25,000||Starts at $250||Apply Now|